 Mental Training.
 Finally, it’s not just physical strength you need to get up mountains.
 It’s largely mental as well.
 Mountaineering can be drudgery, it’s relentless, and hours of less than ideal conditions.
 You need mental fortitude to be able to get up mountains.
 You could be the fittest person in the world, but with the wrong mental mindset, you’re not going to climb any mountains.

 Other: If you live in the greater Seattle area, you’re probably familiar with Mt.
 Si.
 It’s been a historical benchmark for figuring out your fitness to climb Rainier.
 If you could get up Mt.
-Si in less than two hours with a 30-40 lb pack, you were probably physically ready to attempt to climb Rainier.
-(Generally women’s packs weigh less than men’s because they’re smaller and their gear is slightly lighter.)
-The bare minimum of mountaineering fitness you want to have is being able to gain 1,000 feet of elevation gain per hour of hiking with a 30-40lb pack.
+Si in less than two hours with a 30-40 lb. pack, you were probably physically ready to attempt to climb Rainier.
+(As an fyi, generally, women’s packs weigh less than men’s because they’re smaller and their gear is slightly lighter.)
+The bare minimum of mountaineering fitness you want to have is being able to gain 1,000 feet of elevation gain per hour of hiking with a 30-40 lb. pack.

 When working to train for these and adding weight to your pack, adding water weight will help you out.
 It gives you the training weight you need on the way up, but you can dump it out before heading down to save the impact of the extra weight on your knees.